SERIES > Innocent Devil's Harem

 to support her legs in the crook of my arm.
 She was still trembling, her eyes

-which had been turned off, I powered it on and waited for it to load.
-The
+been turned off, I powered it on and waited for it to load.
+The sudden bright

-sudden bright screen caused my pupils to shift their shape slightly, and I
+screen caused my pupils to shift their shape slightly, and I noticed from the

 I quickly dialed the number